It depends on what’s causing your problems. Your knees each have a bursa sac that’s filled with fluid. Sometimes they get inflamed or infected.

 Infected Bursa Treatment

-If your doctor sees signs of infection, she’ll prescribe antibiotics.
-If they don’t do the trick, she can also use a needle to drain the fluid.
+If your doctor sees signs of infection, they’ll prescribe antibiotics.
+If they don’t do the trick, they can also use a needle to drain the fluid.

 If Nothing Helps